Donating your body to science

 Medical schools may hold a memorial service.
 Further information can be obtained directly from the medical school.

 How do I arrange to donate my body to medical science?

-- Contact The Bequeathal Secretary - Newcastle University for more information and to ask for a bequest pack.
+- Contact The Bequeathal Secretary - Newcastle University to ask for a bequest pack.

-- Read through the bequest pack and discuss your wishes with your next-of-kin/executor so that they know your intentions and agree to carry out your wishes after your death.
+- Discuss your wishes with your next of kin so that they know your intentions and agree to carry out your wishes after your death.

-- Complete two Bequest Consent Forms in the presence of a witness (this may be a spouse/partner, next-of-kin, executor, friend, solicitor, etc).
+- Complete two Bequest Consent Forms in the presence of a witness.
 Return one copy to the Bequeathal Secretary so that your name can be included in the register of potential donors.
 Keep the second copy (with your will, perhaps).